In Atlanta, photographers earn money in three ways:

 More hours and busier shifts are based on business needs, location availability, performance, and reliability, but clear communication helps your manager understand your goals and availability.

-Our sales photographers can grow into much more than just working regular shifts π Photographers who show strong, consistent performance, reliability, and professionalism may be considered for additional opportunities as they continue developing their skills.
-Growth in this role is based not only on sales results, but also on communication, leadership potential, coachability, and the ability to represent the company well β
+At Deluxe Photo, sales photographers can grow into much more than regular shift work.
+Photographers who show strong and consistent performance, reliability, professionalism, coachability, and strong communication skills may be considered for additional growth opportunities as they continue developing in the company.

 Photographers who usually grow fastest are the ones who: